top of page

 Josefina earned a bachelor's degree in Political Science with a concentration in Law and Policy in May 2021 and a Masters of Social Science in Environment and Community in May 2023 from Cal Poly Humboldt.
 Her Masters’ thesis focused on edible landscapes at the university with a special focus on land politics in higher education, uplifting student voices, and knowledges of Indigenous landback.
 Her experience includes interning with district Senator McGuire, EPIC itself, and being the Environmental Sustainability Officer for Cal Poly Humboldt’s Associated Students.

-At EPIC since spring 2023, Josefina serve the far north region of California by advocating for parcels of land to be protected under the 30x30 Pathways to California strategy.
+At EPIC since spring 2023, Josefina serves the far north region of California by advocating for parcels of land to be protected under the 30x30 Pathways to California strategy.
 She works to uplift the voices of those who historically have been harmed by colonization and to help them seek a pathway to having access to, stewarding, and possessing their land in accordance with their ways of life.
 Josefina also advocates for the natural environment of Del Norte County by watchdogging planning agencies to ensure that projects are being developed with proper environmental review, and avoiding harmful environmental impacts to the beautiful county.

 Contact Josefina at josefina@wildcalifornia.org.